Can the Police Legitimately Search My Vehicle Without a Warrant?

 The Fourth Amendment's protection against unlawful search and seizure generally prohibits arbitrary vehicle searches by police.
 If the police search your car without a warrant, your permission, or a valid reason, they are violating your constitutional rights.
 Nevertheless, there are some limited situations in which police can search a car without a warrant or your consent.

 When Can Police Do a Warrantless Search?

 Not every police search must be made under a lawfully executed warrant.
 The Supreme Court has ruled that warrantless police conduct may comply with the Fourth Amendment, so long as it's reasonable under the circumstances.

-So, when can police search your car?
+So, when can police search your car without a warrant?
 Generally, under the following circumstances: